Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 This sequence diagram shows how the different systems and the user’s browser will interact when events messages are sent in this way.

-![Sequence diagram showing passing an event message from Sitecore XM to Sitecore CDP from the server-side.][10]
+![Sequence diagram showing passing an event message from Sitecore XM to Sitecore SmartHub CDP from the server-side.][10]

 ### Marketer Usage
 You will need to work with your developer to define which events are to be sent from the web channel, depending on the actions that your users perform.
 There are a series of events you can choose from in order to help map your users’ actions to your business processes.
 You can see a list of the supported events here: https://doc.sitecore.com/cdp/en/developers/sitecore-customer-data-platform--data-model-2-0/send-a-custom-event-to-sitecore-cdp.html.

 ## Use Case #5: Ability to personalize web channel
-Sitecore CDP allows you to personalize experiences, ensuring that each customer and visitor has the correct content displayed and at the appropriate time.
-Integrating Sitecore XM with Sitecore CDP allows you to deliver personalized experiences on your web channel.
+Sitecore SmartHub CDP allows you to personalize experiences, ensuring that each customer and visitor has the correct content displayed and at the appropriate time.
+Integrating Sitecore XM with Sitecore SmartHub CDP allows you to deliver personalized experiences on your web channel.

 ### Key Concepts
 We want to change the content being displayed to visitors to our web channel to ensure they are receiving the most relevant content to them, based on their current and historical browsing behavior combined with business context.